Cupra Born Review

 Speaking of which, you get an eight-year, 100,000 mile warranty on the battery in the Cupra - much the same as on most rivals.

 If you're considering a used Born, or are concerned about battery longevity in the longer term, it's useful to consider that a typical lithium-ion NMC battery like those in the Cupra will lose roughly 1.8% of battery's range performance each year.
-That varies a lot - it'll be more if the car's rapid charged all the time, or lives in a very hot or very cold climate - but in the UK's moderate climate, it's reasonable to assume this rate of battery degradation.
+That varies a lot - it'll be more if the car's rapid charged all the time, or lives in a very hot or very cold climate - but in the UK's moderate climate, it's reasonable to assume roughly this rate of battery degradation.

 Charging

 The 58kWh Born gets a peak DC rapid charging rate of 120kW, which is good for an 80% charge in 32 minutes, while the big battery model will suck electricity up a touch quicker, at 170kW, for an 80% top-up in 30 minutes despite the bigger battery.
+The VZ manages 170kW, which is pretty quick and will manage a 10-80% charge in around 25 minutes in ideal condition and at a fast enough rapid charging station.

 ADVERTISEMENT